Like most of you, we like to keep things as natural as possible around our little homestead.

 - Comfrey – Comfrey is a very powerful herb.
 When applied to cuts, scrapes or other wounds, it is said to aid in the healing process and possibly help stop bleeding.

-- Eucalyptus – Both an antiseptic and an expectorant, eucalyptus can help with congestion related to mild to moderate colds and flus.
+- Eucalyptus – Both an antiseptic and an expectorant, eucalyptus can help with congestion related to mild to moderate colds and cases of flu.

-- Plantain – When I recently posted on Facebook about my son getting stung by a bee, many people said to use plantain.
+- Plantain – There was a recent Facebook post about getting stung by a bee, many people said to use plantain.
 It is also helpful when used against splinters or other foreign bodies in the skin.

 - Yarrow – When applied to a fresh wound, you may find that yarrow flowers will stop the bleeding.
 Yarrow may also help with soothing skin irritations and itchiness.